SahilTChaudhary/sahiltchaudhary.github.io/_pages/research.md

     In this project, the bulk of my work and contributions are as follows:

   * <h3>Comms-Aware Planning and MANET framework</h3>
     * Spearheaded the development of a **MANET framework** using DDS and ROS to ensure communication fidelity in heterogeneous robot convoys, perform network topology repair and recovery behaviors, and enforce a communication boundary.
-Submitted a [paper](http://sahiltchaudhary.github.io/files/GVSETS25_CommsAwarePlanning_compressed.pdf) to GVSETS 2025.
+Published a [paper](http://sahiltchaudhary.github.io/files/GVSETS25_CommsAwarePlanning_compressed.pdf) in GVSETS 2025.
 The various features and behaviors of this framework are as follows:

     * <h3>Network Construction and Comms Peeloff</h3>
       * Developed a **novel algorithm to maintain communication fidelity among robots** in a convoy, by extending off an existing work.